DexterNutt/VassTask/README.md

-# Repo for my rating component
+# Rating Component Repository

-The task is to create a rating component with five gold stars.
+This repository contains a custom rating component designed to display five gold stars.
+As a bonus feature, it also supports half-star ratings.

-The bonus task is to have half-star rating as well.
+## Directory Structure

-The VassTask dir is the task delivered to Vass as a completed project on the day of the testing The RevisedVassTask dir is the task revised a few days later in order to polish it and complete the bonus half-star issue.
+- **VassTask**: Directory containing the initial task delivered to Vass as a completed project on the day of testing.
+- **RevisedVassTask**: Directory containing the task revised a few days later to polish it and address the half-star feature.

+## Implementation Details

+### Features

+- **Five Gold Stars**: Displays a set of five gold stars for rating.
+- **Half-Star Rating**: Allows users to select half-star ratings for more detailed feedback.

+### Directories

+#### VassTask

+The `VassTask` directory includes the initial version of the rating component delivered to Vass.
+This version represents the project as it was on the day of testing.

+#### RevisedVassTask

+The `RevisedVassTask` directory houses the revised version of the rating component.
+This version incorporates improvements and refinements, particularly addressing the half-star feature to enhance usability and functionality.